Lifestyle brand: Brand personality

-This is when a brand encompasses a consistent set of traits in which the consumer can relate (Cohen, 2014).
+This is when a brand encompasses a consistent set of traits in which the consumer can relate.
 For example, Crossfit is a lifestyle brand which encompasses the idea of pushing yourself for your fitness.
 This idea is consistent on a global level.
-Through this lifestyle, consumers or participants have the opportunity to feel a part of a group of healthy, motivated fitness fanatics (Qing, Rong & Xiaobing, 2015).
+Through this lifestyle, consumers or participants have the opportunity to feel a part of a group of healthy, motivated fitness fanatics.